NERDev/GIFTron-Back-End/v1/documentation.md

 #### POST /settings/credentials
 ## Whitelist
 #### GET /settings/whitelist
-This will lookup the currently-set IP addresses and add them to the list of IP addresses considered part of our infrastructure.
+This will lookup the current IP of each of our core servers and add them to the list of addresses considered part of our infrastructure.